a11ywatch/node-iframe/README.md

 ## About

 This project uses cheerio to manipulate dom contents very fast.
-If your iframe fails to render thats where the security issues need to be reverse hacked by us for the bypass.
-As an alternative solution if the frame fails to load simply fall back to the normal source of your content.
+If your iframe fails to render thats where the security issues need to be reverse hacked by us.
+As an alternative solution if the iframe fails to load simply fall back to the normal url of web page.
 You can fire this as an api request directly with `fetch` to get the website as html or use directly as your iframe src for best perfomance.